sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 <pre translate=yes>
 Q: What IS an entropy?
-A: entropy is number that shows HOW MANY "different arrangements of atoms" would give the "picture that an OBSERVER (human) is seeing"
+A: entropy is number that shows HOW MANY "different arrangements of atoms" would give the "picture, that an OBSERVER (human) is seeing"

 By this I mean: the definition of entropy is tied to a fact, that the only way for us (humans / observers / instruments that can detect and react on changes) to find the "location" and "speed" of an object (e.g. atom) is by using a light, but light is a wave